 Stay stocked with car-friendly snacks: apples with peanut butter for dipping; carrots and hummus; trail mix; granola bars; single-serve juice boxes.
 An insulated lunch bag chilled with a half-bottle of frozen water or juice for each child keeps snacks fresh and helps avoid squabbles.

 When pulling off for meals, use a restaurant review app like TripAdvisor to search for highly-rated places and eat like the locals.
 If your family prefers the tried-and-true family restaurant chains, many of these now offer healthy selections on the menu.
 If it needs to be a quick pit-stop, some counter-service restaurants are nearly as quick as fast food, with more choices and better nutrition.

 To take advantage of fresh local foods, stop at a grocery store or market for picnic fixings.
 Then head for a nearby park or scenic overlook to eat together - and burn off some energy.

-Even after a fantastic trip, there’s still no place like home.
-Allow enough time for the journey home to go smoothly and safely, without rushing.
+Make sure you allow plenty of time for the journey home to go smoothly and safely, without rushing.
 If your timing allows, return on a weekday instead of the weekend to miss some of the heavy traffic.
 That also gives your family some time to settle in before work, school, or other routines back kick in, and helps end your road trip on a high note.